developersociety/django-template/{{cookiecutter.project_slug}}/README.rst

 Development setup
 =================

-Presuming you're using the Virtualenv Wrapper and Dev Tools:
+It's recommended you use `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_ and `The Developer Society Dev Tools <https://github.com/developersociety/tools>`_.

+Presuming you are using those tools, getting started on this project is pretty straightforward:

 .. code:: console

-    $ blanc-clone {{ cookiecutter.project_slug }}
+    $ dev-clone {{ cookiecutter.project_slug }}
     $ make reset

 You can now run the development server: